simp/simp-doc/docs/user_guide/Client_Management.rst

 ..
 NOTE::

-  The dhcpd.conf header was updated in SIMP 6.2 to include lines the enable the DHCP server to determine if a client is booting in UEFI or Lagacy mode and select the appropriate tftp directory.
-Make sure you have updated the rsync directory with this file.
+  The ``dhcpd.conf`` file was updated in SIMP 6.2 to include lines the enable the DHCP server to determine if a client is booting in UEFI or Legacy mode, and then select the appropriate initial boot file on the TFTP server.
+If you have configured DHCPD using an earlier version of SIMP, make sure you update the your version of dhcpd.conf in the rsync directory, appropriately.

 Perform the following actions as ``root`` on the Puppet Master system prior to attempting to install a client.